-6. [Optional] If individual delivery is applied, the SMF invokes an N4 Session Modification procedure with the UPF (PSA).
-The SMF reconfigures UPF to terminate the distribution of multicast data via the unicast PDU session and release the resources for the reception of the multicast data.
+6. [Optional] If 5GC individual MBS traffic delivery is applied, the SMF invokes an N4 Session Modification procedure with the UPF (PSA).
+The SMF reconfigures UPF to terminate the distribution of multicast data via the unicast PDU session and release the resources for the reception of the multicast data if the UE is the last UE served with 5GC Individual MBS traffic delivery method in this UPF.